NicoPauwels/Milestone-Project-3-Antwerp-Running-Society/readme/readme.md

 ## Features left to implement
 I believe a lot is possible with this application.
 I have tried to set up Impala like this so that additional features can be build quite fluently upon this basis. <br><br>Some possibilities:
-* Better level determination: For now manual user input is used to determine user levels, the application would definitely benefit from data input from applications that keep track of sporting efforts such as Strava;
+* Better level determination: for now manual user input is used to determine user levels, the application would definitely benefit from data input from applications that keep track of sporting efforts such as Strava;
 * More restrictions: I have implemented a same user level restriction when a run event is being created but this feature easily can be translated to ie. same gender only restriction;
-* Crew or private Runs: Creating user groups to organize crew runs, only members of the crew can view that particular run.
+* Crew or private Runs: creating user groups to organize crew runs, only members of the crew can view that particular run.
 * Better view on participantslist: For now I have chosen to display the initials of users, but in a future versions profile pictures can be used and the lists become expandable so you can see the name of the users who registered to participate in that particular run.
+* Linkage of runcards and map markers: clicking on a runcard in the left pane resulting in only displaying that particular marker on the map.
+* Underlying data for better location determination.

 # Technologies